 The sky, open space and changing weather fronts become principal motifs for John.
 After 1975 his work departed from an emphasis on the sky, he gradually realised that the sky, for so long the starting point for the mood of a painting, had in fact become a limitation.
 He was searching for the compositional freedom to express the formation of the land with a vigorous, gestural means of expression.
 These paintings saw him flattening the perspective to eliminate the sky and horizon and entering deep into the woodland, analysing the shapes and patterns of trees, clearings, light and shade.
 We also have a collection of paintings from the late 1970s and 80s influenced by the Sussex landscape of the South Downs close to John’s home.

 Many of these works were painted in the woods around Greenleaves where his father had his studio and where John now works.
 The Far Wood at Greenleaves, Tegleaze Wood, and The View from Duncton Hill are all places John returned to over and over again.
 Often he would start with a detailed painting that he would then refine and simplify in subsequent versions – painting in series extrapolating and refining the composition.

 John painted throughout the seasons reflecting the changing colours of the Sussex countryside.
 Continually searching and pushing the boundaries, his work has evolved through many different permutations into his current abstract style using a restricted range of earth pigments.

 Throughout the 1970s and ’80s John exhibited with the Marjorie Parr Gallery and Montpellier Studio his work is held in public collections across the UK including, Bradford Museums and Galleries, the University of Chichester, Brighton Museum and Gallery, Towner Art Gallery, Eastbourne and the Chase Manhattan Bank in New York.
-A 300 page coffee table monograph John Hitchens Aspects of Landscape was published by Sansom and Co this year.
+A 300 page coffee table monograph John Hitchens 'Aspects of Landscape' was published by Sansom and Co in 2020.